 My exact cheeseboard it super old from Crate & Barrel, but here is a similar color in a circle version.

-Bookmark this post, or pin the graphic at the bottom so you can easily access this recipe whenever you want to make it!
+Bookmark this post, or pin the images so you can easily access this recipe whenever you want to make it!

 How to Make This Sweet and Savory Halloween Charcuterie Board